 In Focus on the journey approach, I will make sure that

 In Focus on the result

 I have been building a lot of products (hate calling them side projects) throughout my career.
-Objectively, I have built 18 products in the last 10 years, out of which 1 became a real company.
+I have built 18 products in the last 10 years, out of which 1 became a real company.
 That company failed to go from zero to one 💔.
 It's a decent scorecard in the world of startups.

-In the last retrospect (per quarter affair), I realized that there was something wrong with my philosophy of building products.
+In the last retrospect (per quarter affair), I realized that there was something wrong with the way I was building products.
 I was investing too much energy, time, and hope into it!
-For example, I spent almost 9 months to build Viwr from grounds up just to realize that the niche I was focusing would not trust on a side project built by someone sitting in India.
-I generally do not believe in user research, unless the sample set is high enough.
+For example, I spent almost 9 months to build Viwr from grounds up; just to realize that the niche set of customers I was focusing on, would not trust on a side project built by one person as a part-time gig.
+In this case, I went with my gut without any user research.

-In another case, I decided to start with paid surveys on twitter for the next product I wanted to build.
-Got 1500 people to vote on it, and that's it!
-I thought I have the market fit and spent almost 7 months building the most perfect, secure fintech app just to realize that some recently implemented regulations will make this product illegal.
+In another case, I decided to start with paid surveys on twitter.
+Got 1500 people to vote on it!
+I thought I have something that considerable set of users need and spent almost 7 months building the most perfect, secure fintech app just to realize that some recently implemented regulations will make this product illegal.